AdaCore/training_material/courses/spark_for_ada_programmers/050_quantified_expressions.rst

 * Universally quantified expressions are True

-   - Definition: there is no member of the set for which the predicate does not hold
+   - Definition: there is no member of the set for which the property does not hold
    - If the set is empty there is no such member, so True

       + "All people 12-feet tall will be given free chocolate."

 * Existentially quantified expressions are False

-   - Definition: there is at least one member of the set for which the predicate holds
+   - Definition: there is at least one member of the set for which the property holds
    - If the set is empty there is no such member, so False

 * An established convention in logic and set theory